WestonSF/ArcGISServerMonitor/ReadMe.md

 	* HTTP referer - [PUBLICSERVERADDRESS]
 	* Username and password that can access all services
 	* Expiration - 1 year
+* Set the ArcGIS for Server logs to be FINE
 * Add token into config.js for the application
-* Configure other options in the config.js to the ennvironment
+* Configure other options in the config.js to the environment
 * Install ArcGIS Server for Administrators on web server
-	* Copy the SpliceMaps folder to C:\inetpub\wwwroot
+	* Copy the folder to C:\inetpub\wwwroot
 	* Convert directory to application in IIS